camartinez04/portworx-client/README.md

 [http://localhost:8081/frontend/volume/postman-volume](http://localhost:8081/frontend/volume/postman-volume)

-# Test the Broker on Kubernetes
+# Test the Broker on Kubernetes (testing with a real Portworx cluster)

-You need Portworx running on your Kubernetes cluster
+You need Portworx running on your Kubernetes cluster.

 Forward the portworx-api service that usually will be located on kube-system namespace.